The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Experimental Tests and Benchmarks of Generalised Hydrodynamics

-For intermediate interactions strengths, Watson \textit{et al.} \cite{watson2022benchmarks} have also compared the GHD results for the evolution of an initial bump with the results of the exact matrix product state (MPS) method for $N=50$ particles.
-They found that the performance of GHD generally improves with stronger interactions and higher temperatures as short-wavelength interference phenomena become increasingly suppressed due to the reduced phase coherence in the system.
-On the other hand, GHD fails to capture interference phenomena at short-length scales for very low temperatures and very weak interaction strengths, where the local density approximation, intrinsic to any hydrodynamic approach, also fails.
+For intermediate interactions strengths, Watson \textit{et al.} \cite{watson2022benchmarks} have also compared the GHD results for the evolution of an initial bump with the results of the numerically exact MPS method for $N=50$ particles at zero temperature.
+They found that the performance of GHD generally improves with stronger interactions as short-wavelength interference phenomena become increasingly suppressed due to the reduced phase coherence in the system at stronger interactions.

+Watson \emph{et al.} have also shown that GHD fails to capture interference phenomena at short-length scales, even in coarse-grained convolution averaging sense, for very low temperatures and very weak interaction strengths, where the local density approximation, intrinsic to any hydrodynamic approach, also fails.

 Similar conclusions have been obtained from simulations of an initial density dip (see Fig.~\ref{fig:benchmark-dip}), known to shed a train of gray solitons in the weakly interacting regime in the mean-field GPE approximation.
 Here, the situation is similar to that of Figs.~\ref{fig:benchmark}\,(b) and (c): while GHD fails to capture individual solitons, whose characteristic width (on the order of the microscopic healing length) lies beyond the intended range of applicability of any hydrodynamic theory, it adequately captures the coarse-grained average density over the soliton train.